DuPage County Wage Garnishment Lawyers

 If you are facing a wage garnishment or levy or fear this will happen in the future, it can be a very stressful time for you and your family.
 You are likely already struggling to pay your bills, and the last thing you need is an aggressive creditor garnishing a portion of your income.
 Bankruptcy can often put an immediate stop to garnishments and wage levies, depending on the situation.
 If this is happening to you, it is important to speak with an experienced bankruptcy attorney as soon as possible, so you understand your options.

-For over 20 years, Mevorah Law Offices LLC has provided skilled assistance to individuals dealing with garnishments and wage levies in Chicago and throughout northern Illinois.
+For over 20 years, Mevorah & Giglio Law Offices has provided skilled assistance to individuals dealing with garnishments and wage levies in Chicago and throughout northern Illinois.
 Our award-winning lawyers have in-depth experience helping clients facing all types of financial difficulties.
 We have extensive knowledge of Chapter 7 bankruptcy, Chapter 13 bankruptcy, bankruptcy alternatives, and non-bankruptcy solutions.
 We put this experience to work to develop the most practical solution to successfully resolve your financial troubles.

 We have been acknowledged not only for our skill and experience, but also for our client-centered focus and down to earth approach.
 Our attorneys are honest, compassionate, accessible and approachable.
 We understand that this is a difficult time, and there are no easy answers.
 We take the time to analyze thoroughly your situation and explore every potential avenue to stop the garnishments, wage levies and other creditor collections, and help you move forward with your life.
 Whether that means bankruptcy or an alternative, our only priority is doing what is in your best financial interest.